umbraco/UmbracoDocs/Getting-Started/Setup/Server-Setup/Load-Balancing/flexible.md

 * All web servers can communicate with the database where Umbraco data is stored
 * You are running Umbraco 7.3.0 or above
-* _**You will designate a single server to be the back-office server for which your editors will log into for editing content.**_ Umbraco will not work correctly if the back-office is behind the load balancer.
+* _**You will designate a single server to be the backoffice server for which your editors will log into for editing content.**_ Umbraco will not work correctly if the backoffice is behind the load balancer.

 There are three design alternatives you can use to effectively load balance servers: